 Botulism is a severe neuroparalytic disease caused by exposure to botulinum neurotoxins (BoNTs), which are produced by anerobic, spore-forming, ubiquitous microorganism called Clostridium botulinum

 .
 There are several different strains of C. botulinum

 , with each strain producing its own type of toxin---categorized as type A through E. Certain strains are more abundant in particular regions and cause infection to specific species.
 Waterfowl are most commonly affected by type C and C/D, although type A and E toxins have also been reported.

 Waterfowl, both domestic and wild, are at an increased risk of botulism, due to their dabbling habits in water and mud.
 C. botulinum

 is widespread in soil however requires certain environmental conditions to be met in order for it to produce toxins; these conditions include:

-- An anaerobic environment (absent of oxygen)
+- An anaerobic environment (absence of oxygen)

-- A protein source
+- A high protein source

+toxins.
 Decaying animals or vegetation provide both a protein source as well as an anaerobic environment to C. botulinum

 .
 Botulism Type C spores exist along the bottoms of various water sources, which begin to thrive as oxygen levels drop and water temperatures rise.